ndjinga/CoreFlows/README.md

 If you use python language: edit your own python file `my_file.py` following for example the pattern of the file `CDMATH-CoreFlows-master/main.py`.
 Then in a terminal type
 - `python my_file.py `

-If you use the graphic interface, you need to run a Salomé Unix shell
+If you use the graphic interface, you need to run a [SALOME](https://www.salome-platform.org/) Unix shell
 - `./salome shell`
 and type the command line
 - `runSalome -mCOREFLOWS`